iSlodinxOsu/osu-wiki/wiki/Tournaments/Mirai/2020/en.md

 ## Organisation

 The Mirai.
-Tournament 2020 is run by various community members.
+Tournament 2020 was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |